-Here’s an example of a member of The Affiliate Lab using 301’s to fix cannibalization.
+Here’s one example of a member of The Affiliate Lab using 301 redirects to fix cannibalization.

-Canonical tags are often misunderstood with noindex tags, and so people are scared to use them on their website.
-However, when used properly, a canonical tag can be a great way of reducing keyword cannibalization.
+Canonical tags are often misunderstood with noindex tags, and so people are scared to use them on their site.
+However, when used properly, a canonical tag can be a great way of reducing keyword cannibalization issues.

-Let’s take two similar money pages on your affiliate site that are competing for a broad term, just as an example of cannibalization.
+Let’s take two similar money pages on your affiliate site that are competing for a broad term, just as one example of cannibalization.

 By creating a canonical tag from your less-important page to the other, you’re telling Google that while some content duplication and similarity exists between the two, the more important page is the one you selected.